WHY THIS WORK MATTERS

 Over 250,000 photographs of squirrels have been submitted so far.
 When you submit an observation, the community of citizen scientists at iNaturalist confirms its identification.
 Once an observation is confirmed to be an eastern gray squirrel (a research grade observation), we import your photo to our project site at Zooniverse for you to classify by its coat color.

 The coat color of each squirrel is confirmed through classifications by at least 10 SquirrelMapper volunteers at Zooniverse.
 Once the color of a squirrel is classified, we map it, identify its habitat, and determine which morph occurs more often where.
-This lets us understand how quickly squirrels, and mammals like them, can adapt to changes in their habitats.
+Over 1 million classifications have been made.
+These lets us understand how quickly squirrels, and mammals like them, can adapt to changes in their habitats.

 In this game you will search for squirrels in scenes of old growth forests, secondary forests, and roads, and we measure how long it takes you to find gray and black squirrels in each scene.
 By participating in the game you will directly measure the selection pressures on black and gray squirrels in each environment.